bbhitec/gipity_basic/README.md

 - [x] json manipulations
 - [ ] file manipulations in webApi and node.js?
 - Bash scripting: inputs, curl, grep
-- Powershell Invoke and response manipulation
+- Powershell: Invoke and response manipulation, parametrization

 ## Usage/How to run